-Belgium is a delight to visit—it’s small, easy to navigate, packed with incredible restaurants, bursting with beautiful architecture, and even has beaches, forests, and caves to explore.
-And while a plethora of languages are spoken here (Dutch, French, and German in addition to the languages spoken by the European Union staff headquartered here), you’ll get along just fine with English.
+Belgium is a delight to visit: it’s small, easy to navigate, packed with incredible restaurants, bursting with beautiful architecture, and even has beaches, forests and caves to explore.
+And while a plethora of languages are spoken here (Dutch, French and German in addition to the languages spoken by all the European Union staff headquartered here), you’ll get along just fine with English.

-When you book your flight to Belgium, you can begin in Brussels, one of the most beautiful European capital cities.
-Brussels has a sense of whimsy—for every magnificent 17th-century building, there’s a cheeky, colorful mural featuring Tintin.
-The gorgeous squares, like the Grand Place, are striking and memorable, but the statue of a small boy relieving himself (the Manneken Pis) is just as popular a sight.
-While Brussels is overflowing with world-class museums, particularly art museums, remember to allot time to just sit.
-Belgians are world-class relaxers, and lounging at cafés is a huge part of the social scene.
+When you book your flights to Belgium you can begin in Brussels, one of the most beautiful European capital cities.
+Brussels has a sense of whimsy – for every magnificent 17th century building there’s a cheeky, colourful mural featuring Tintin.
+The gorgeous squares, like the Grand Place, are striking and memorable, but a sight that’s just as popular is the statue of a small boy relieving himself (the Manneken Pis).
+While Brussels is overflowing with world-class museums, particularly art museums, remember to allot time just to sit.
+Belgians are world-class relaxers, and lounging at cafes is a huge part of the social scene.
 Plus, this is when you’ll strike up the best conversations with the locals.

 Eating and drinking are two of Belgium’s great pleasures, and your itinerary should reflect this.
-From handmade chocolates to beverages made by monks, from pots of mussels to paper cones of frites (fries), the country is a delight for food lovers.
-Be prepared to bring your appetite on your trip to Belgium.
+From hand-made chocolates to beverages made by monks, from pots of mussels to paper cones of frites (fries), the country is a delight for food-lovers.
+Be prepared, on a trip to Belgium, to bring your appetite.